Karna – Heinously Cast Aside at Birth

 Mansi asked, “If you choose your son, would you have the courage to stand up against society and bring him up on your own?
 Who would marry a girl with an illegitimate child?
 Moreover, would your son be respected in our society?”

-Pritha thought for a while and responded, “No, I don’t think I dare to stand up against a society which is not ready for this kind of revolution.”
+Pritha thought for a while and responded, “No, I don’t think I have the courage to stand up against the society which is not ready for this kind of a revolution.”

 Antara intervened, “So, are you going to abandon your child?
 What has the innocent child done to deserve this?”